alexhwilliams/blog.teddyhyde.com/_posts/2013-11-04-a-better-way-to-test-android-applications-using-calabash.md

 What this means, is there is a feature called "Add file to repository" with a scenario "as a logged in user I can add a file" that has one step defined, "given I start the login process."
 And, then we have defined that step as `touch "button"`.
 `touch "button"` is calabash code to touch a button in your Android app.
 These steps match your features and you can do more advanced things like have a Regexp which matches and extracts parameters you then use in your steps.
+There is also a large library of standard steps which calabash provides for you to do the most common things involved with interacting with an Android application.

 So, what's calabash?
 Calabash is a set of scripts and an API which setup your Android app on a real device (or emulator) and then runs through the tests you've defined.
 Setting up on your device means installing the app, and installing a test runner